juntao/arenztopia/content/news/Issue 38.md

 Today we recommend the absolutely stunning science fiction trilogy, the Three Body Problem by Cixin Liu.
 It is a captivating, vivid, and just plain excellent saga about the future of Earth.
 We here at the OCA personally recommend the paperback English translation from Tor.

-## Poetry
-By Lorenzo Avila

-Sorry!
-There's no poetry this week because our poet, Lorenzo, did not meet the deadline.

 ## Obituary
 By Owen Miyazoi